ztec/adLDAP/README.txt

 I'd appreciate any improvements or additions to be submitted back to benefit the entire community :)

-Written for PHP 4, should still work fine on PHP 5.
+Written originally for PHP 4, should still work fine on PHP 5.

 I generally install libraries and classes in a folder in the document root called "includes/".
 If you want to use somewhere else, just edit the